 Skip to main content

 Cloud costs change daily, and waiting for the monthly invoice to spot problems means you’re always reacting too late.
-Cloud cost alerts in Costory monitor your spend continuously and notify you through Slack, Microsoft Teams, or email when costs cross the thresholds you define.
+Cloud cost alerts in Costory monitor spend, formulas, and budget progress, then notify you through Slack, Microsoft Teams, or email when your trigger conditions are met.

 Prerequisites